gscalzo/gscalzo.github.io/content/blog/build-with-ai-imperial-college-morning.md

 <img src="/images/blog/build-with-ai-imperial-2026/imperial-morning.jpeg" alt="Morning session at Build with AI at Imperial College London" class="img-hero" />

-I only made it to the morning of [Build with AI](https://buildwithai.gdg.london/) at Imperial College London on Saturday, March 14, 2026, but honestly, that was enough to make the trip worth it.
+I only made it to the morning of [Build with AI](https://buildwithai.gdg.london/) at Imperial College London on Saturday, March 14, 2026.
+It was enough to make the trip worth it.

-The event, put together by GDG London and Women Techmakers at the Blackett Laboratory, had a good balance of energy and substance.
-What I liked most was the approach: it did not feel like a day about selling AI.
-It felt like a day about sharing learnings, comparing notes, and being honest about where things are heading.
+GDG London and Women Techmakers held the event at the Blackett Laboratory.
+It did not feel like a day spent selling AI.
+People shared what they had learned, compared notes and spoke plainly about where the technology might be heading.

 [Rosário Fernandes](https://www.linkedin.com/in/rosariopfernandes/) set that tone well in the keynote.
 I liked the four angles Rosário used to talk about agents, and how the talks during the morning gave those ideas somewhere concrete to land.
 It worked as a real map for the day rather than a generic opening.